What is an Operculectomy?

-Operculectomy is the surgical removal of the gum tissue which sometimes forms a flap over a partially erupted tooth.
-This gum tissue flap is called an operculum.
+Operculectomy is the surgical removal of the gum tissue which sometimes forms a soft tissue flap over a partially erupted tooth.
+This soft tissue covering, or gum tissue covering, is called an operculum.
 The flap is most often associated with an erupting wisdom tooth, especially the lower wisdom teeth.
 The tooth in the opposing arch will sometimes bite down on the operculum.
-This results to considerable inflammation, perhaps infection, bad breath, swollen lymph nodes under the mandible, pain in the jaw, pain in the throat, and general discomfort.
+This results to considerable pain and inflammation, perhaps infection, bad breath, swollen lymph nodes under the mandible, pain in the jaw, pain in the throat, and general discomfort.

 Operculectomy and Other Options

 With time, if the patient can withstand the discomfort, the operculum is slowly chewed away.
 Salt water rinses during this time are always recommended.
 If not, there are several other methods of treatment.
 One is to remove the opposing tooth, but only if it is a wisdom tooth and is and will be non-functional.
 Two is to remove the erupting and offending tooth, but only if it also is a wisdom tooth and is and will be non-functional.

 If there appears to be enough room for the wisdom teeth to come into proper occlusion (bite), then an operculectomy should be performed.
 This is a simple procedure of utilizing a small amount of anesthetic and incising away the operculum, or gum tissue, with a scalpel or electrosurgery.
 A yag laser may also be used to remove this tissue.
 This immediately relieves the discomfort and the patient normally quickly forgets about it.
 The operculectomy procedure is usually less expensive than the removal of the wisdom tooth.
 And remember, you eventually also usually have to remove the wisdom tooth on the opposite arch.
 Again, salt water or saline rinses are recommended.